 Religious Studies 205

 This introduction to the social-scientific study of religion examines religion in its cultural context.
 Topics such as church and state, religion and race, secularization, and religion and economics are covered through historical cases from around the world.
 Major sociological theories of religion are considered.
-This course has been approved for General Education credit in the Humanities Area of the curriculum.
+This course has been approved for Core Curriculum credit in the Humanities, Social and Behavioral Sciences, and Global Perspectives.

 This course introduces students to collective religious expressions and social-scientific theories useful in understanding their forms and functions.
 Students enter the academic study of religion by considering the interplay between traditions and their cultural settings, along with pertinent classical theories and scholarly debates.